weixiaopassking/Ultra-Fusion/README.md

 </table>

-## 3 Custom profiles: modes, GNSS, extrinsics, and delays
+## 3. Custom Profiles

-The released commands above are aliases for YAML files under `/opt/ultrafusion/config`.
-For a custom setup, copy the closest released config directory so the main YAML and its camera-intrinsic files keep the same relative layout.
-Avoid writing a minimal file from scratch: the runtime still reads shared camera, mapping, and noise fields at startup, and reads wheel fields when `wheel: 1`.
+Released shortcuts are aliases to YAML files under `/opt/ultrafusion/config/`.
+To customize, **copy the closest profile directory** so camera-intrinsic files keep their relative paths.
+Avoid creating a minimal YAML from scratch — the runtime expects the full field set at startup.

 ```bash
 WORK=/tmp/uf_config